Sequoia & Kings Canyon

 Kings Canyon Nat'l Park

 Go camping - Camping in the parks is ideal as the campgrounds are close to the sights to see and things to do.
 Inside the park are markets, snack bars, and laundromats.
 Lodgepole and Grant Grove campgrounds have evening campfire programs; check at the visitor centers for the schedule.
-Click here for info about the campgrounds.

-Tips for enjoying Sequoia & Kings Canyon
+Tips - Sequoia & Kings Canyon

 Drinking water - Even on a short hike, bring water bottles with you.
 In the dry, warm air, it's easy to get dehydrated, so drink plenty of water.
 The streams in look pristine, but don't drink the water.

 Sunscreen and hats - Days are usually sunny and can get hot in summer, so it's easy to get a sunburn.
-Slather on the sunscreen on the kids and wear hats or baseball caps.
+Slather on the sunscreen on the kids and wear hats or caps.

 Insect repellent - If you're camping, in early summer bring mosquito repellent; in late summer gnats may be out.